-Unspoiled by crowds and commercialism, Jekyll Island is a picturesque beach destination full of history, natural beauty & southern charm.
+Unspoiled Jekyll Island is a beach destination full of history, natural beauty & southern charm.

 If you’re searching for a quaint, family-friendly beach destination with lots of activities and stunning scenery, look no further.
 Jekyll Island offers beautiful beaches, miles of bike paths, and a pedestrian-friendly historical district that tells a fascinating story of how this island came to be.
 Huge oak trees covered in Spanish moss provide a dramatic backdrop for a family getaway full of history, nature, and fun.

 In addition to relaxing on the miles of sandy beaches, there’s plenty to keep your family busy here.
 Eager to learn about the history of the island, my family and I started off our visit with a guided tram tour with Jekyll Island Historic Tours.
 The 240-acre historic district is full of beautifully restored buildings and homes, all centered around the famous Jekyll Island Club Resort (371 Riverview Dr.), which too has been fully restored.
 The Club was founded in 1888 as a winter retreat for the nation’s wealthiest individuals.
 At that time, it was considered the richest, most exclusive, and most inaccessible club in the world; it’s members represented one-sixth of the world’s wealth with names like Rockefeller, Morgan, Vanderbilt, and Pulitzer!
 You’ll learn about the rise and fall of this prestigious club and how it shaped the island into what it is today.
 The tour lasts about 90 minutes and runs three times daily.
 I wouldn’t recommend it for children under age 6 or those who have a limited attention span.
 Cost: Youth (6 and under) Free; Youth (7-15) $7; Adult $16.